New policy guidance and bill of rights on the rights of victims of violence in pre-trial and immigration detention in the Netherlands

 - A clear mandate and structure should be provided to the National Preventative Mechanism to ensure its efficiency and independence.

-The report is part of a wider European Union-funded project, Victims of Violent Crimes in Detention.
+All these materials have been produced as part of a wider European Union-funded project, Victims of Violent Crimes in Detention.
 The project aims at improving access to justice for victims of violent crimes suffered in pre-trial and immigration detention by ensuring full compliance with relevant EU directives.
 The project covers six European Union countries (the Netherlands, Belgium, Croatia, Hungary, Italy and Sweden).

 The project is conducted in partnership with Fair Trials Europe, the Centre for Peace Studies, the Hungarian Helsinki Committee, Antigone, and Civil Rights Defenders.